 One of the largest continuous deployments of in-situ cameras is the PhenoCam network, a primarily North American network of camera sites across multiple biomes (Brown et al., 2016; Richardson et al., 2018a).
 The PhenoCam network is a large scale example of how in-situ photography can be used at a large scale (reviewed in Richardson, 2019).
-Primarily utilised to track changes in phenological cycles, such as the increasingly early arctic green up (Andresen et al., 2018), it has also been utilised to detect successional changes in spruce dominated forests post disturbance (Matiu et al., 2017), test the influence of warming climate on peatlands (Richardson et al., 2018b), and the influence of elevated CO2 on mountain grasslands (Joseph et al., 2022).
+Primarily used to track changes in phenological cycles, such as the increasingly early arctic green up (Andresen et al., 2018), it has also been used to detect successional changes in spruce dominated forests post disturbance (Matiu et al., 2017), test the influence of warming climate on peatlands (Richardson et al., 2018b), and the influence of elevated atmospheric CO2 on mountain grasslands (Joseph et al., 2022).
 Automation of photographic analysis has allowed for decadal time series analysis of plant phenology and canopy health (Klosterman et al., 2014; Matiu et al., 2017; Richardson, 2019).

 While phenology of plants is the most readily apparent metric derived from in-situ photography, studies have adopted the technologies to calculate canopy cover or leaf area index (LAI) of the vegetated target (Chianucci and Cutini, 2012; Duursma et al., 2016; Alivernini et al., 2018; Chianucci, 2020), as well as for individual plant health assessment (Nijland et al., 2014; Reid et al., 2016).
 This has been primarily through the use of vegetation indexes which are closely related to, and often linked to similar satellite derived vegetation indices (Reid et al., 2016; Richardson, 2019; Luo et al., 2022).

 The equipment requirements for repeatable, consistent RGB photographic data is limited in resource requirements, due to the affordability, functionality, and wide availability of suitable digital camera platforms (Sonnentag et al., 2012).
 These data are typically stored as JPEG files which, while a compressed format, are more easily stored and read than files such as the RAW file type (Richardson et al., 2018a; Richardson, 2019).
 There has been concern over the calibration of these data however, as commercially available cameras are rarely calibrated for the degree of spectral accuracy as would be found in a purpose built multi- or hyperspectral imaging unit (Karcher and Richardson, 2003; Sonnentag et al., 2012).
 There are also concerns as the illumination sensitivity of commercial grade cameras, some of which do not respond linearly to changes of brightness within images (Richardson et al., 2018a).
 These concerns can however be overcome by the use of indices such as the GCC or its counterpart the red chromatic coordinate (RCC) which are both illumination insensitive but are also drawn from the individual red/green/blue channels of an RGB image rather than the additive display (Sonnentag et al., 2012; Richardson et al., 2018a).
-As these indices can be used locate lianas (Waite et al., 2019; Chandler et al., 2021b) and to quantitatively assess the influence of climatic and biotic influences (Nijland et al., 2014; Reid et al., 2016, Joseph et al., 2022), it is possible to adapt the methodologies developed as part of the PhenoCam network to test how both the tree and liana canopies respond to elevated CO2 in multiple climatic conditions (Joseph et al., 2022).
+As these indices can be used locate lianas (Waite et al., 2019; Chandler et al., 2021b) and to quantitatively assess the influence of climatic and biotic influences (Nijland et al., 2014; Reid et al., 2016, Joseph et al., 2022), it is possible to adapt the methodologies developed as part of the PhenoCam network to test how both the tree and liana canopies respond to elevated atmospheric CO2 in multiple climatic conditions (Joseph et al., 2022).

-2.4.4 Field spectroscopy
+2.5.4 Field spectroscopy